Vietnam.vn - Nền tảng quảng bá Việt Nam

 Former President Donald Trump in Laconia, New Hampshire, January 22.
 Photo: AP

-Mr Trump, who is not shy about expressing his views, has so far stayed out of the fray, although Rolling Stone magazine reported last week that allies of the former president have pledged to wage a “holy war” against Swift, especially if she sides with the Democrats in November’s election.
+Mr. Trump, who is not shy about expressing his opinions, has so far stayed out of the fray, although Rolling Stone magazine reported last week that allies of the former president have pledged to launch a “holy war” against Swift, especially if she sides with the Democrats in November’s election.

-Swift recently went public with her relationship with Kansas City Chiefs star Travis Kelce.
-Their love story has not only increased interest in the sport among Swift's fan base, but has also fueled a slew of baseless conspiracy theories from the pro-Trump right.
+Swift recently went public with her relationship with Kansas City Chiefs star Travis Kelce, a love story that has not only sparked more interest in the sport among Swift's fan base, but has also fueled a slew of baseless conspiracy theories from the pro-Trump right.

 According to them, Kelce and his teammates' entry into the Super Bowl, the final of the American National Football League, will certainly attract Taylor Swift to appear at the event.
 They believe that this is all an arrangement by the Democratic Party to attract viewers to vote for President Biden.